Queen's University

 How to get into Queen's University

-Queen's University offers a 'First-Year Foundation' program to prepare students who are about to begin university education for higher education and to help them achieve English language proficiency.
-In addition, the following admission requirements apply to prospective students wishing to apply to undergraduate and graduate programs at Queen's University.
+Queen's University offers a 'First-Year Foundation' program for students who are about to begin university.
+It prepares you for higher education and helps you reach English language proficiency.
+In addition, the admission requirements below apply if you want to apply to undergraduate and graduate programs at Queen's University.

-Prospective students wishing to apply to undergraduate programs offered by Queen's University must meet the following admission requirements.
+If you want to apply to an undergraduate program offered by Queen's University, you must meet the following admission requirements.

 - High School Diploma or equivalent